hettiger/larapress/docs/taskrunner.md

 __Bower and Gulp are not required to use this CMS!
 Anyways, if you want to make a new build you'll need both of them.__

+To get started you'll need npm.
+Installer packages can be found [here](http://nodejs.org).

 ### Bower

 In order to keep all the frontend dependencies up to date we're utilizing [bower](http://bower.io).